 Any individual who has experienced harm as a consequence of an unlawful processing operation is eligible to receive compensation from the liable controller.
 The Data Protection Directive provides a mechanism by which exchanges of individual data outside the territory of the EU need to meet a level of processing "adequate" to the one recommended by the Directive's arrangements.

 #The General Data Protection Regulation – GDPR

-    By the end of May 2018, all companies involved in the manipulation and processing of personal data of European Union citizens will have to comply with new legal requirements, established in the Directive known by the abbreviation GDPR (General Data Protection Regulation).
+All companies involved in the manipulation and processing of personal data of European Union citizens have to comply with new legal requirements, established in the Directive known by the abbreviation GDPR (General Data Protection Regulation).
 This regulation was promulgated in April 2016, giving organisations a period of two years to become compliant with the requirements imposed by the GDPR.